Man Up | Ep. 174 • March 02, 2017

 In fact, if you have VR porn, you can probably trick your brain into thinking you’re having real sex even if you’re not.
 What most males are looking for when they look for help with women on the internet is actually a feeling of wholeness, a feeling that they are complete, that they are worthy, that they are good enough as men.

 That deeper feeling that I’ve identified over the ten years I’ve been doing this is the feeling when you get it – it feels like self-esteem, confidence, fulfilment in one’s self.
 And what you’re really looking for is love, all the way from the beginning.
-And from the beginning, as in for first major caregiver, like your primary caregiver, that’s usually your mother or father but doesn’t have to be.
+And from the beginning, as in you first major caregiver, like your primary caregiver, that’s usually your mother or father but doesn’t have to be.

 That’s really deep.
 I go through that.
 I start to go through it in Invincible.
 I go through it in much deeper in the relationships course coming up.
 And that’s why, for so many episodes, and in so much of the Man Up courses, I’m referencing love.
 Love is the harder thing.
 You can’t earn it.
 The more you think you’re earning it, the more it’s not love, and it’s really deep.